IndrajeetPatil/ggstatsplot/README.md

 ![](man/figures/README-combine_plots_plyr-1.png)<!-- -->

-The full power of this package can be leveraged with a functional programming package like `purrr` that replaces many for loops with code that is both more succinct and easier to read.
-Here is an example.
+The full power of `ggstatsplot` can be leveraged with a functional programming package like [`purrr`](http://purrr.tidyverse.org/) that replaces many for loops with code that is both more succinct and easier to read.
+Although `plyr` was used to carry out looped operations in prior examples, `purrr` is a much more powerful package and should be preferrred.

+An example is provided below.
 Notice how little code is needed not only to prepare the plots but also to plot the statistical test results.

 ``` r
 library(tidyverse)